qooxdoo/qooxdoo/documentation/manual/source/pages/core/defining_properties.rst

 .. note::

-    ``themeable`` should only be enabled for truely *theme-relevant* properties like color and decorator, but not for *functional* properties like enabled, tabIndex, etc.
+    ``themeable`` should only be enabled for truly *theme-relevant* properties like color and decorator, but not for *functional* properties like enabled, tabIndex, etc.

 .. _pages/defining_properties#working_with_inheritance: